 Working in a rapidly-evolving area of the law requires involvement in key decision-making initiatives, and regulations as they are being developed.
 Our attorneys lend their expertise to the Central Florida Water Initiative (CFWI), a collaborative water supply planning effort to protect, develop, conserve and restore Central Florida’s water resources.
 This collaborative effort between Districts, the Florida Department of Environmental Protection, the Florida Department of Agriculture & Consumer Services, utilities and other stakeholders is steadfastly working to develop alternatives and strategies to meet future water demands in Central Florida.
 Our attorneys have also advised legislative staff on key water issues and participated in local, regional and watershed-based collaborations to develop plans to deal with Florida’s water issues now and in the future.

-Dean Mead’s Agribusiness Team has been assisting clients in Florida to realize value from their land for over 35 years.
+Dean Mead’s Agribusiness Team has been assisting clients in Florida to realize value from their land for 40 years.
 Michael Minton, Pete Dunbar and Dean Saunders talk about innovative projects and public-private partnerships that are truly making a difference by preserving state water resources for future generations.